GreyHak/dsp-color-drones/README.md

 **DSP Color Drones** is a mod for the Unity game Dyson Sphere Program developed by Youthcat Studio and published by Gamera Game.
 The game is available on [here](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/).

 Color your drones.
-Create and share your own designs.
+Create and share your own skins.

 A template is provided with the mod in `BepInEx/config/greyhak.dysonsphereprogram.colordrones.png`.